run2bizdocs/docs-1/en-us/docs/faq.md

 	To set the recipient, proceed as follows:

-    1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    1. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters;
-    2. The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
+    2. The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab;
     3. It will display the screen for parameter search;
     4. Perform the search for parameter "90 - Sending Notification E-mails from ICs (1-Group, 2-Owner, 3-All)"
-    5. Select the same.
+    5. Select the same;
-    6. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number of the recipient (1 - Group, 2 - Owner or 3 - All)
+    6. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number of the recipient (1 - Group, 2 - Owner or 3 - All);
-    7. Click the Record button to perform the operation, in which case the date, time and user will be stored automatically for a future audit;
+    7. Click the "Record" button to perform the operation, in which case the date, time and user will be stored automatically for a future audit;
     8. After configuration of the parameter, notifications of IC notifications will be sent to the recipient (group, owner or all), as specified in the parameter value.

 !!!
 Question "What is the meaning of each inventory status of CI?"